nqobu/nvidia/20240410/tutorials_for_colab/README.md

 # Running CUDA-Q on [Colab](https://colab.research.google.com/)

-Follow the steps below to run CUDA-Q tutorials with free T4 GPU backend
+Follow the steps below to run cudaq tutorials with free T4 GPU backend

- 1. Sign in [Colab](https://colab.research.google.com/) and click on the `open notebook` under the `file` tab
+ 1. Log in [Colab](https://colab.research.google.com/) and click on the **open notebook** under the **file** tab

     <img src="assets/step1.png" width="800">

- 2. To access tutorials in this repository, search this repository in the `GitHub` catalog with:
+ 2. To access tutorials in this repository, search this repository in the **GitHub** catalog with:

     ```
     Squirtle007/CUDA_Quantum